LinuxForHealth/FHIR/docs/src/pages/guides/FHIRServerUsersGuide.md

 ## 2.3 Docker

-The IBM FHIR Server includes Docker images [ibmcom/ibm-fhir-server](https://hub.docker.com/r/ibmcom/ibm-fhir-server).
+The IBM FHIR Server includes a Docker image [ibmcom/ibm-fhir-server](https://hub.docker.com/r/ibmcom/ibm-fhir-server).

 Note, logging for the IBM FHIR Server docker image is to stderr and stdout, and is picked up by Logging agents.